Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

     **guide** other team members in matters concerning their role / position.

-A software engineer demonstrates the mastery of this professional skill at the E level by understanding their role / position within the group and handling aspects of the project that concern this role / position.
+A software engineer demonstrates the mastery of this professional skill at the
+:sunglasses: level by understanding their role / position within the group and handling aspects of the project that concern this role / position.
 Furthermore, they will effectively communicate their intentions and abilities in order to maximize productivity.

 * Conduct